pturecki/Battle-for-Atlantis/readme.md

 You can download (for free) ready to play game from itch.io: [Battle for Atlantis on itch.io](https://pturecki.itch.io/battle-for-atlantis).

 You can use, copy, modify etc this code as you wish.
+For questions use twitter or discussion section.

 Have fun!